-The Research and Development tax relief scheme was introduced in 2000 as a way to encourage scientific and technological innovation in the UK.
+The R&D tax relief scheme was introduced in 2000 as a way to encourage scientific and technological innovation in the UK.
 For businesses working on R&D projects and activities submitting a claim can save your organisation time and money.
 HMRC states,

-R&D tax relief works two ways; it can either reduce your corporation tax liability, or in the event of a loss making company, by surrendering the R&D tax losses to HMRC for a refund.
+R&D tax relief works in 2 ways; it can either reduce your corporation tax liability, or in the event of a loss making company, by surrendering the R&D tax losses to HMRC for a refund.

 The unfortunate part is that a large number of organisations don’t realise that they are eligible to apply for R&D tax credits.
 This can be for several reasons but most commonly it’s because they either don’t know they can do so, or once they are caught up in the hustle and bustle of building a business and don't realise that they are in the midst of developing a product or service that is uncovering a new solution.

 To qualify for R&D tax relief under the SME scheme, the organisation must meet the following criteria: